 "Success is a great deodorant." - Elizabeth Taylor

 Prepare to be inspired.
 This interview is with Nicole of the blog Bite Me.
 The Epic Saga of Lyme Disease & Me.
 As you read on, you will see she is a talented writer, and if you visit her fantastic Etsy store (which I really recommend you do), you will see she is also a talented knitter.
-I have yet to require a picc line, but if I do, I will run over to her store and buy one of her beautiful covers.
+If you require a picc line, consider visiting her store to buy one of her beautiful covers.
 Nicole's personality shines through her illness and she has wisdom beyond her years.
 I hope you enjoy the interview and visit Bite Me. to follow Nicole along her Lyme journey.
 You will definitely learn a thing or two.

 Tell us a little about yourself and your blog: